Make suet for the birds using rendered fats and all sorts of other goodies. A good winter project!

 2-3 cups birdseed

-Optional: oats, wheat flour, dried fruit, a bit of honey, dried mealworms.
+Optional: oats, wheat flour, chopped dried fruit, unsalted nuts, a bit of honey, dried mealworms.

 On low heat, melt the grease/fat and the peanut butter.